Saturday, January 28, 2012

 Breaking out into the meadow at 1.2 miles.
 You can see the route on the left in the distance.

 The only people we met were two cross-country skiers who turned around after the large meadow once the trail returned to the trees at 1.75 miles.
 We decided to continue and after another half mile in the trees we came to another open area and decided to continue to its end before turning around.
 This brought us to the spot at 2.5 miles where the trail crosses the creek.
 Along the way we crossed two other trails.
-Trail 6113a at 2.0 miles took off to the left while 113A at 2.35 miles crossed the creek and ascended into the trees on the right.
-There were glimpses of a wide hillside up that route that made me want to go that way.
-Another trip perhaps.
+Trail 6113A at 2.0 miles took off to the left while 113A at 2.35 miles crossed the creek and ascended into the trees on the right.

 Whipped cream and willows grace Pennsylvania Creek